 We communicate the true cost of the food to our customers and charge them a price that is fair to them while reflecting the value of the product and paying ourselves a fair price for the service we provide.
 We keep our overheads and operational costs as low as possible in order to give customers the best possible price

 Real human connection is promoted at every level of the business –we visit our suppliers in person and arrange regular farm visits for customers to meet the farms that supply the scheme.
 We involve local people in the running of the scheme.
-We prioritise using services provided by local people and businesses.
+We prioritize using services provided by local people and businesses.

 Above all, we want people to come together around great food and encourage them to exercise more power and control over the local food system.

-With the challenges we face from peak oil, climate change, our unsustainable growth economy, inequality and corporatization of everything, the only way that change will come is through people starting to behave differently and spend their money differently.
+With the challenges, we face from peak oil, climate change, our unsustainable growth economy, inequality, and corporatization of everything, the only way that change will come is through people starting to behave differently and spend their money differently.